 Own a piece of gaming history with this stunning and elegant game set, featuring the Mesopotamian Royal Game of Ur and ancient Egyptian Senet.
 Featuring stylized thematic artwork from both cultures, and designed to resemble an ancient sarcophagus, this game set is sure to be not only a beautiful decorative piece, but a great pastime as well.
 This handcrafted wooden set of racing games can be both intriguing and challenging, and will make an excellent addition to an avid gamer's collection as well as a great way to enjoy some quality time with family and friends.
-The board(s) and accompanying storage box/stand feature historically and culturally-inspired artwork, and is created as a functional piece of art, sure to bring enjoyment to many generations.

 • HOW TO PLAY:

 o A game of Senet begins with 5 pieces or pawns from each player being placed alternating on squares 1-10 of the board (these squares are furthest from the marked 'reward' squares).
 Casting sticks, colored on one side and plain on the other, are used to determine movement; moving from square 10 to square 11 and onward in a zig-zag pattern along the remainder of the game grid, always crossing onto the next row at the ends.
 Landing on a square containing an opponent's piece is considered an attack, and the pieces are exchanged.
 There are squares that are considered safe for any piece residing on them, as well as a space that is considered a trap.
 Three or more pawns in a line is considered a blockade, and no opponent piece may pass.
 Pieces landing on the last square (30) remain until the start of that player's next turn; if that player has no pieces on the starting line (1-10), then at that time, the piece can be removed.
 The object is to move all five pieces off the board in this way before your opponent.

 o The Game of Ur is played using two sets of seven game pieces.
 The game board is composed of two rectangular sets of boxes, one containing three rows of four boxes each and the other containing three rows of two boxes each, joined together by a narrow bridge of two boxes.
 The game play involves elements of both luck and strategy.
 The object of the game is for a player to move all seven of their pieces along the course and off the board before their opponent.
 There can never be more than one piece on a single square at any given time, so having too many pieces on the board at once can impede a player's mobility.
 Movements are determined by rolling a set of pyramidal dice; other versions use binary-colored casting sticks.
 The number of marked or colored ends facing upwards after a roll or throw indicates how many spaces a player may move during that turn.
 In order to 'escape' the board, a perfect throw, relative to the moving piece's position, is necessary.

 • A rules pamphlet with rules for both games is included with the game.